GSA/digitalgov.gov/content/resources/2/open-opportunities-task-creator-toolkit.md

       <strong>Closing Tasks</strong><br /> If your task has been completed, change the opportunity state to â€œcompleted.â€
     </li>

-[Click here](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/Open-Opportunities-Task-Creator-Process1.pdf "View the Open Opportunities Task Creator Process") to download your copy.Â Thank you for being a task creator!!
+[Click here](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/Open-Opportunities-Task-Creator-Process1.pdf "View the Open Opportunities Task Creator Process") to download your copy.
+Thank you for being a task creator!!